- Feb 6, 2019

 When you understand the true emotional value that music can offer to your videos, you’ll realize how important it is to have access to lots of musical choices.
 These days, there are plenty of sites on the internet(including YouTube) that offer free music libraries, but their selection is limited and overused.
 Instead, invest in a great music selection.
 At Soundstripe, our library of royalty free background music is constantly growing.
 We contract with extremely talented musicians and seek out a wide variety of different sounds.

 We also allow our members to filter our music by over a dozen different moods, making it easier for you to find the music with the right emotional impact for your video.
-Best of all, you can have unlimited access to our music library for just a low monthly or yearly subscription rate.
+Best of all, you can have unlimited access to our music library with a Soundstripe subscription.

 Before you buy, take a listen to our music library.
 Your brain will thank you for the happy hit of dopamine!